List 3/4 Of Sports Events Affected By Coronavirus Pandemic

 British Grand Prix at Silverstone on Aug.
 30 canceled.

-Aragon Grand Prix in Spain on Oct.
+Aragon Grand Prix in Alcaiz, Spain on Oct.
 4 moved to Sept.
 27 moved to Oct.
-18.
+18, no spectators.

 Japan Grand Prix at Motegi on Oct.
 18 canceled.